carolwanjohi/weather-app-next-js/README.md

 - 🌦️ Live weather and forecast from OpenWeatherMap
 - 📊 Hourly and 7-day forecast with animated skeleton loaders
 - ⚡ Mobile-first, responsive, and accessible
+- 🦋 Informative, floral-themed footer with privacy, terms, and GitHub links

 ## Getting Started